N5GEH/n5geh.platform/mongo-db/readme.md

 ## Introduction and general information

-Within the fiware core mongodb is used for storing context data.
+Within the fiware core mongodb is used for persisting context data across restarts.
 It is a requirement to the context-broker aka Orion, which itself is the main core of fiware.
-To retrieve data from this database, users can query API of the context-broker.
+To retrieve data from this database, you should always use the query API of the context-broker.
-It is always recommended to use the context-broker instead of the direct database access for both reasons: Security and data consistancy.
+It is recommended to use the context-broker instead of the direct database access for both reasons: Security and data consistency.

 "MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need"